The Dinosaurs of Dinosaur

 NPS / Bob Walters and Tess Kissinger

 In a time before grass and flowers, before bees and butterflies, and even before the Rocky Mountains rose, dinosaurs called this place home.
-The ground shook under the footsteps of massive sauropods, like Apatosaurus, while smaller ornithischian dinosaurs browsed low-lying plants, and predatory theropods watched from afar.
-In the Late Jurassic Period, the Morrison ecosystem of northeastern Utah was home to a large flat floodplain.
+The ground shook under the footsteps of massive sauropods, like Apatosaurus.
+Smaller ornithischian dinosaurs browsed low-lying plants, and predatory theropods watched from afar.
+In the Late Jurassic Period, the Morrison ecosystem of northeastern Utah was home to a large, flat floodplain.
 This was still the middle age of the dinosaurs.
 It would be another 84 million years before an asteroid strike rendered all large dinosaurs extinct.
 Instead, the dinosaurs of the Carnegie Quarry faced different challenges, like drought and predation.
 Today, their fossilized remains can still be viewed and studied in the context of their original burial site at the Quarry Exhibit Hall.

 The Morrison Ecosystem

 The dinosaurs of the Carnegie Quarry were found in the Brushy Basin member of the Morrison Rock Formation.
 Today, that rock layer is made of sandstone, but back in the Late Jurassic Period (about 150 million years ago), it was just sand.
 At that time, northeastern Utah was home to a vast, flat floodplain.
 Fossilized unionid clams in the rock layer provide evidence that a system of braided freshwater rivers flowed through this area.
 Fossilized cycads and ferns indicate that the climate was wamer and more humid than it is today.
 Dinosaurs roamed the landscape, but they weren't alone.
 Mixed among the huge bones, scientists have found evidence of the dinosaurs' contemporaries, who shared their lush habitat.
-These include frogs, salamanders, crocodilians, turtles, and even small mammals.
+These included frogs, salamanders, crocodilians, turtles, and even small mammals.

 Types of Dinosaurs